mikenguyen13/data_analysis/_book/27-synthetic-control.md

 -   For a review of the method, see [@abadie2021using]

--   SCMs can also be used under the Bayesian framework where we do not have to impose any restrictive priori [@kim2020bayesian]
+-   SCMs can also be used under the Bayesian framework ([Bayesian Synthetic Control]) where we do not have to impose any restrictive priori [@kim2020bayesian]

 -   Different from [Matching Methods] because SCMs match on the pre-treatment outcomes in each period while [Matching Methods] match on the number of covariates.